Buyer's Guide

 What credentials should a Malaysian TM consultant have?

-At minimum: CIDB registration in the relevant grade for your project value (G3 for small, up to G7 for unlimited).
+At minimum: CIDB registration in the relevant grade for your project value (G5 for small, up to G7 for unlimited).
 For public-road work, the team should hold valid CTMO (Construction Traffic Management Officer) and TMO certifications, and be on the approved-vendor list of any concessionaire whose roads you'll be touching.
-DOSH-registered safety officer for the company, valid insurance (public liability, workmen's compensation), and a clean DOSH record.
 Ask to see the actual certificates, not just a claim on the company profile.

 How do I tell a real TM contractor from a paper-only outfit?